208ProgrammingClub/guess-my-number/README.md

             if false || false "I won't!" end if false || true  "I will run!" end

-Spoiler Alwert!
+Spoiler Alert!
 I'm going to help you out a bunch in hopes that you can review the code below and compare it with some examples of Conditional Statements above to see how we are able to shorten all those messy lines of code.
 ```javscript
         if(players_guess < target_number) {
         alert("Oops.
 Your guess was TOO LOW.");